eth-cscs/abcpy/doc/source/postanalysis.rst

     :lines: 47-48
     :dedent: 4

-Note the output format of `get_parameters()`: this will return a list.
+Note the output format of `get_output_values()`: this will return a list.
 Depending on whether you specified that you would like full output during sampling or not, this list will have multiple entries or just one.

 Each entry contains a Python dictionary.
 The keys for this dictionary are the names you specified for the parameters.
 The corresponding values are the inferred values for that parameter.
 Here is a short example of what you would specify, and what would be the output in the end: